Home

 Men aren't the only readers who relish a good tale of warfare in centuries past, but many male readers do particularly enjoy these.
 They range from patriotic tales that celebrate the heroism of a nation's founders or defenders, to grimmer tales emphasizing the fear, mud, pain and horror of battle and the dubious nature of war's benefits.
 In either category, part of the appeal of these novels is their message that an ordinary human being can face even the toughest life-and-death challenge and not merely survive, but emerge as a wiser and better person.

 If your giftee especially appreciates gritty novels of ancient warfare, Harry Sidebottom's well-researched "Warriors of Rome" series is a great choice.
-The first in the series is Fire in the East, followed by King of Kings and Lion of the Sun.
-A more adventure-oriented trilogy set in the ancient world imagines what might have happened to the Roman survivors of the disastrous (for Rome) Battle of Carrhae in 55 B.C.
-Ben Kane's trilogy begins with The Forgotten Legion, followed by The Silver Eagle and The Road to Rome.
+The first in the series is Fire in the East, followed by King of Kings, Lion of the Sun, The Caspian Gates, and 2012's The Wolves of the North.

 Set during the Crusades, Jan Guillou's series about a Swedish Crusader, offers top notch storytelling.
 The Road to Jerusalem covers the coming-of-age and training of the young knight-to-be, while The Templar Knight and The Birth of the Kingdom cover his experiences in the Crusades and his homecoming to Sweden, where he develops a centralized military force.